samuelim01/tp/docs/UserGuide.md

 Expected behaviour upon failure:
 - Number out of index range, not a number, or no number: Displays error message “Please input a positive integer as the index.”
 - Number does not correspond to any guest: Displays error message “The number you have provided does not correspond to any guest.”
-- No input number : Displays error message “Please input an index”
+- No input number: Displays error message “Please input an index”

 --------------------------------------------------------------------------------------------------------------------